jayeheffernan/WifiQueue/README.md

 ## disconnect()

-This function disconnects the device from WiFi.
+Disconnects the device from WiFi.
 The `didDisconnect()` function will be triggered.

 ```squirrel
 wq.disconnect();